kyma-project/kyma/docs/kyma/04-04-cluster-installation.md

 This installation guide explains how you can quickly deploy Kyma on a cluster with a wildcard DNS provided by [`xip.io`](http://xip.io) using a GitHub release of your choice.

->**TIP:** A xip.io domain is not recommended for production.
+>**TIP:** An xip.io domain is not recommended for production.
 If you want to expose the Kyma cluster on your own domain, follow [this](#installation-use-your-own-domain) installation guide.
 To install Kyma using your own image instead of a GitHub release, follow [these](#installation-use-your-own-kyma-installer-image) instructions.

 ## Prerequisites